huonwe/simple-cf-ai/README.md

 You will need to run `npx wrangler deploy` again to let it work.

 After that, locate the worker in your cloudflare account, and find the url of the worker, then enjoy!

-### Directly deploy to your workers
-In this method, you need to create a worker in your cloudflare account first.
-After that,edit its code in the webpage, then click deploy.
-You can find this code in [deploy/worker.js](https://github.com/huonwe/simple-cf-ai/blob/main/deploy/worker.js)